 Smartsheet pros:

-• AI formula creation and charts tools (in beta)
+AI formula creation and chart tools (only for Enterprise plans)

 Smartsheet cons: